zrowe/liri-node-app/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+1. Clone the repo to your system.

-Clone the repo to your system.
+1. run npm install

-Next, create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes):
+1. create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes):

 ```js
 # Spotify API keys